- Monday through Friday 9am – 4pm

-The easiest way to travel to TRAC by DART is to ride the closest DART line in your city to Downtown Dallas.
-Once you reach Downtown Dallas, you can get off at any of the following stations: West End, Akard, St. Paul, or Pearl.
+The easiest way to get to the center by DART is to ride the closest DART line in your city to downtown Dallas.
+Once you reach Downtown Dallas, you can get off at the West End, Akard, St. Paul, or Pearl station.
 At the transfer stations, wait and board the Green Line train heading to Buckner Station.

 Get off at Buckner Station, and board DART Bus route 466.
 Keep your eyes open for the large brown Trinity River Audubon Center sign on the left side of the road and get off!
-Now take a short walk down to the Trinity River Audubon Center!
+The Center is about a half mile walk or bike ride from the mail entrance.

 Resources for Visitors with Special Needs

-All of us at the Trinity River Audubon Center want to help you make the most of your visit.
-If you have any special needs, please call our Front Desk at 214-309-5801 during Center hours.
+All of us at Trinity River Audubon Center want to help you make the most of your visit.
+If you have any special needs, please call our front desk at 214-309-5801 during center operating hours.

-Many of the trails are wheelchair accessible, and the Center is accessible to wheelchair users and other visitors who cannot use stairs.
-Wheelchairs are available on a first-come, first-served basis.
+Many of the trails are wheelchair accessible, and the center is accessible to wheelchair users and other visitors who cannot use stairs.
+Wheelchairs are available on a first-come, first-serve basis.
 Please call in advance so that we can ensure availability.
-The Center's entrance and restrooms are ADA compatible.
-We recommend dropping off and picking up visitors with special needs at the circle driveway (north side of the Center).
+The center's entrance and restrooms are ADA compatible.
+We recommend dropping off and picking up visitors with special needs at the circle driveway (north side of the center).

-If needed, companion service dogs are allowed in the Center and on trails.
+Companion service dogs are allowed in the center and on trails.